aurora-lm/aurora-lm.github.io/src/content/posts/branch-train-merge.md

   <figcaption>The Branch-Train-Stack (BTS) process.</figcaption>
 </figure>

 Inspired by prior [works](https://arxiv.org/abs/2302.08582), we perform alignment during pretraining to instill desired behaviors early, rather than addressing misalignments during post-training.
 Specifically, we use an in-house data synthesis pipeline to create synthetic instructions that incorporate EU AI Act policies into the model.
-Our targeted data generation pipeline allows us to adjust the data mix to focus on areas where the student model underperforms, thereby improving performance in a scientifically grounded manner.
-This novel data synthesis pipeline generates data from scratch in a fully controlled way; we will discuss it in more detail in later sections.
+Our targeted data generation pipeline allows us to adjust the data mix to focus on areas where the student model underperforms, thereby improving performance.
+This novel data synthesis pipeline generates data from scratch in a fully controlled way; we discuss it in more detail in our [AutoRedTeam blog](https://aurora-lm.github.io/posts/autoredteam/).

 ### Branch-Train-Stack